-The Friends of St David’s is an independent, not for profit trust, established to protect, assist with the restoration and future community service roles of St David’s Church building at 70 Khyber Pass Road, Auckland, New Zealand.
+The Friends of St David’s Trust is an independent, not-for-profit registered charity established to protect, assist with the restoration and future community service roles of St David’s Memorial Church building at 70 Khyber Pass Road, Auckland, New Zealand.

 Friends come from diverse walks of life, backgrounds and sectors, local and international.
-The Friends also give voice to members of St David’s past and present.
+The Trust also gives voice to members of St David’s congregation, past and present.

 We warmly welcome you or your organisation.
 Scroll down to meet our corporate and institutional partners and please use their services.